 Anafiotika within Plaka

 In Plaka, Athens Key recommends Electra Palace, located in the heart of the historic district.
-Facing the Acropolis, this 5-star hotel for your stay.
-The hotel offers a beautiful rooftop pool and well-appointed spacious rooms equipped with AC and satellite TV.
+Facing the Acropolis, this 5-star hotel offers personalized service, a beautiful rooftop pool and well-appointed spacious rooms equipped with air conditioning and satellite TV.
 Thoughtful touches also include bathrobes and slippers.
 Some rooms offer direct views of the Acropolis.
 Guests can start their day with Greek Breakfast provided in the dining area.
 The rooftop also has a restaurant serving Mediterranean cuisine.
 The restaurant's terrace looks directly to the Acropolis.
 Guests can also make use of the hotel's spa facilities, including an indoor pool and sauna.
 This is booking.com guests' favorite part of Athens, according to independent reviews.
 Couples particularly like the location — they rated it 9.7 for a two-person trip.

 Several stores, mostly with traditional Greek products, street food and tourist memorabilia line the streets of the area.
 Make sure the souvenir you decided to buy for your loved ones back home as a reminder of your trip to Athens is not made in China.
 There are quality products, of high taste hand-crafted or manufactured in Greece, but one needs to search for them.